Psychodynamic Therapy in San Francisco

 Authentic Self

-If you’re curious about the benefits of psychodynamic therapy, I encourage you to fill out my contact form to book a free, 50-minute consultation to see if this approach is right for you.
+If you’re curious about the benefits of psychodynamic therapy, I encourage you to fill out my contact form to book a free, 50-minute consultation to see whether this approach is right for you.
+You’re welcome to meet with me either over Zoom or in person at my San Francisco office at 879 14th Street, CA 94114.
+Many people I work with throughout San Francisco and the broader Bay Area find that this depth-oriented therapy offers a meaningful path toward long-lasting emotional growth and clarity.